-5 hrs lecture (GR or P/NP).
-Prerequisite: SPAN 1A.
-Acceptable for credit: UC/CSU AA/AS area 3; CSU area C2; IGETC area 3B and Language; (C-ID SPAN 110)

-Continuation of Spanish 1A: Development and application of language skills and cultural exploration of the Spanish speaking world; study and practice in understanding, speaking, reading and writing Spanish; readings in Spanish and Latin-American life and culture; course conducted with Spanish as the primary language of instruction.
+- Prerequisite: SPAN 1A. - Acceptable for credit: UC/CSU AA/AS area 3; CSU area C2; - IGETC area 38 and Language; - (C-ID SPAN 110) - Continuation of Spanish 1A: Development and application of language skills and cultural exploration of the Spanish speaking world; - study and practice in understanding, speaking, reading and writing Spanish; readings in - Spanish and Latin-American life and culture; course conducted with Spanish as the primary - language of instruction.
+1105.00